Earl Douglass

 Earl Douglass with his hand on a Diplodocus specimen, Dinosaur National Monument (August 1922).

 Earl Douglass (October 28, 1862 – January 13, 1931) was an American paleontologist who discovered the dinosaur Apatosaurus, playing a central role in one of the most important fossil finds in North America.
-By 1922 Earl had unearthed and shipped more than 700,000 pounds of material including nearly 20 complete skeletons of Jurassic dinosaurs such as Diplodocus, Dryosaurus, Stegosaurus, Barosaurus, Camarasaurus and Brontosaurus.
+By 1922 Douglass had unearthed and shipped more than 700,000 pounds of material including nearly 20 complete skeletons of Jurassic dinosaurs such as Diplodocus, Dryosaurus, Stegosaurus, Barosaurus, Camarasaurus and Brontosaurus.

-Personal life
+Early life and education

 Douglass was born on October 28, 1862, in Medford, Minnesota, the son of Fernando and Abigail Louisa Carpenter Douglass.
-He married Pearl Charlotte Goetschius on October 20, 1905, and a few years later they had a son, Gawin Earl Douglass.
-Douglass died on January 13, 1931, in Salt Lake City, Utah.

-Education

 Douglass's early education was in the Medford public schools and the Pillsbury Academy in Owatonna, Minnesota, where he studied geology, paleontology, osteology, and mammalian anatomy.
 Later at the Shaw School of Botany at Washington University in St. Louis, he studied systematic botany and plant histology.
 Douglass received his master's of Science at the University of Montana in 1899.
 The following year at Princeton University he held a fellowship in biology, and he was granted a fellowship in geology.